AriFordsham/GHCWiki/phabricator.md

 ## The CLI: Arcanist

 The most important tool you're going to use with Phab is called **arcanist**, which is the command line interface to Phabricator.
-Arcanist is a tool written in PHP, and comes from a git repository - so you'll need PHP installed on your machine, as well as the source checked out.
+Arcanist is a tool written in PHP, and comes from a git repository - so you'll need PHP installed on your machine.

 To install PHP on Debian or Ubuntu, run `apt-get install php5-cli php5-curl`.
 On OS X PHP is already installed and you can skip directly to grabbing the arcanist sources.

+Don't install `arc` using the package manager from your Linux distribution (e.g. Debian).
+It is too old.
+You need the source checked out.

-Getting the source is very easy, just check out two git repositories next to each other, and put the binaries in your `$PATH`:
+Getting the source to Arcanist is very easy, just check out two git repositories next to each other, and put the binaries in your `$PATH`:

 ```wiki
 $ git clone https://github.com/phacility/libphutil.git